-The New Chairman is Phil Ward
+The new Chairman of the Association is Phil Ward:

 Minutes of the AGM held at the Barnsdale Hotel, Rutland, on October 17th 2015.

 Meeting at the Barnsdale Lodge Hotel 17th October 2015.

 The Meeting was opened by the chair at 16:00

 Matters arising from the previous minutes.

 - Change the annual reunion to a lunch rather than a formal dinner